Inkrato/inkrato/README.md

             "deleted": false,
             "order": 0
         },
-        "title": "This is an example title",
-        "description": "This is an example description",
-        "creator": '55476d99fa09c09938fd2bb8,
+        "summary": "This is a summary, the title of the post.", "detail": "This is some more detail, the main body of the post.
+It can contain **markdown**.", "creator": '55476d99fa09c09938fd2bb8,
         "__v": 9,
         "comments": [],